Skip to content

 Use an assured shorthold tenancy (AST)

-The standard tenancy agreement in England and Wales.
-It gives both parties clear rights and obligations.
+This is the standard tenancy agreement in England and Wales, setting out clear rights and obligations on both sides.
 Use a professionally drafted template or instruct a solicitor.

 2. 02